Dichlorvos: Properties

 Dichlorvos is a colourless liquid with aromatic odour.
 Its density is 1.425 g/cm3 at 25 C, melting point below −60 C and a boiling point of 140 C at 27 hPa.
 Dichlorvos is soluble in water.

 Mechanism of action

-Dichlorvos, like other organophosphate insecticides, acts on acetylcholinesterase, associated with the nervous systems of insects.
+Dichlorvos, like other organophosphate insecticides, inhibits acetylcholinesterase, associated with the nervous systems of insects.
 Evidence for other modes of action, applicable to higher animals, have been presented.
 It is claimed to damage DNA of insects.

 Regulation

 The United States Environmental Protection Agency has reviewed the safety data of dichlorvos several times.
 In 1995 a voluntary agreement was reached with the supplier, Amvac Chemical Corporation, which restricted the use of dichlorvos in many, but not all, domestic uses, all aerial applications, and other uses.
 Additional voluntary cancellations were implemented in 2006, 2008, and 2010.
 Major concerns focus on acute and chronic toxicity and the fact that this pesticide is prevalent in urban waterways.
 A 2010 study found that each 10-fold increase in urinary concentration of organophosphate metabolites was associated with a 55% to 72% increase in the odds of ADHD in children.

+Between 2000 and 2013, thirty-one cases of acute dichlorvos pest strip-related illness were reported to the National Institute for Occupational Safety and Health (NIOSH) sentinel system.
+65% of the 31 cases involved DDVP misuse contrary to instructions and safety labels.
+Common violations included pest strip use in occupied, poorly-ventilated living areas (e.g., kitchens, bedrooms), lack of skin protection, cutting and tearing strips, and using a heater and fan to accelerate vapor dissemination from strips.

+Production

+Dichlorvos can be produced by dehydrochlorinating trichlorfon in an aqueous alkali at 40-50 °C. It is also produced by the reaction of trimethyl phosphate and chloral.
+As of 1990, it was produced in Argentina, Brazil, Germany, India, Israel, Japan, the Republic of Korea, Mexico, the USA, Switzerland, Sweden, Spain, and the Netherlands.

+Environment

+Dichlorvos enters the air, water, and soil when it is used and manufactured.
+It also can enter the environment when waste containing dichlorvos is disposed of in landfills.
+Dichlorvos is soluble in water, so it dissolves when it enters a body of water.
+Dichlorvos evaporates into the air easily, but is broken down by water vapor such as humidity.
+It does not bind to soil, but dichlorvos is broken down slower in soil than in the air.
+The broken down products are far less harmful than dichlorvos is.
+Dichlorvos is not stored in plants, animals, or humans.